GLTdotNS/strivenex/README.md

 ## About Me

-I'm [Your Name], the developer behind Strivenex.
+I'm Georgi Tonkov, the developer behind StriveNex.
 As a passionate web developer, I'm dedicated to crafting high-quality websites and digital solutions to help businesses thrive online.

 ## Features 🌟